Consolidation vs. keeping separate loans

 FAQ

-When does debt consolidation make financial sense?
+When does debt consolidation make financial sense on this page?

 Financial Estimation Note